Faiz0developer/Triweb-Learning/MySQL/README.md

 # Description

- Learn basic of MySQL, how it works, how to use it.
+ Learn and explore basic of MySQL, how it works, how to use it and how to use its queries.
 Implement CRUD operation.

-phpMyAdmin -> Work on phpMyAdmin ->

-● Create database 'mysql_workshop-2021' and some table.
-Implement Crud operations in these tables and SELECT and other queries.
+Click to the link given down below to navigate to particular folder's README file.

+**phpMyAdmin :** Work on phpMyAdmin.
+Navigate through this link [phpMyAdmin](./phpMyAdmin/README.md).

-workbench -> Implement queries on workbench ->
+**workbench :** Implement queries on workbench.Navigate through this link [workbench](./workbench/README.md)

-● Create database 'workshop2' and some tables and implement Crud operations in these tables SELECT and other queries like join,order by, group by.